NBA's Hong Kong, China balancing act includes silence from typically outspoken basketball crowd

 Harden on Monday apologized for Morey’s tweet, saying “We love China.”

-While NBA Commissioner Adam Silver has vowed not to punish anyone for speaking up about the issues in Hong Kong and China, discussing domestic political issues -- nevermind foreign ones -- can have a negative effect on teams and players’ businesses.
+While NBA Commissioner Adam Silver has vowed not to punish anyone for speaking up about the issues in Hong Kong and China, discussing domestic political issues – never mind foreign ones – can have a negative effect on teams and players’ businesses.
 The Rockets are already feeling the consequences.

-Several Chinese sportswear brands have already suspended operations with the organization while Chinese sports channels have vowed not to show their games.
+Several Chinese sportswear brands have suspended operations with the organization while Chinese sports channels have vowed not to show their games.
 The Chinese Basketball Association reportedly canceled an exhibition game involving the Rockets’ G-League affiliate.
 A Nets event was also abruptly canceled ahead of Brooklyn's game against the Lakers.

 And so with huge sums of money hanging in the balance, senior members of a league praised for producing the most political athletes in sports, have instead chosen to walk a tightrope.